im89097733/roxy/README.md

 KNOWN ISSUES
 =============
-The endpoint target is trinimbus.andress.ca/RESTTest.html and it works on HTTP.
+1) The endpoint target is trinimbus.andress.ca/RESTTest.html and it works on HTTP.
 The account provided in the sandbox does not seem to have permissions to create a CERT on the ELB.
 So the app does not currently work on HTTPS

+2) there is some resource sprawl as I have been testing the scripts and since the kill script does not yet comprehensively cleanup the VPC trail